Colorado State University is on the rise – both academically and athletically.

-Colorado State University is well-established as one of the nation’s top public research universities.
-The key to this success is a mix of quality and ambition to be excellent in all we do, combined with an unparalleled location that is one of the fastest-growing and most vibrant areas in the country.
+Colorado State University is one of the nation’s top public Tier 1 Research universities and an institution on the rise.
+Our Ram success is driven by an ambition to be excellent in all we do combined with an unparalleled location that is one of the fastest-growing and most vibrant areas in the country.

 CSU is thriving, with a five-year average enrollment of more than 33,400 students.
-The record-setting 2022 incoming class of 5,517 students is 28% diverse and 25% are the first in their families to attend college.
-Our commitment to excellence has driven more than $1.6 billion in infrastructure improvements on our campus in the past 15 years.
+The 2024 incoming class of 5,485 students is second largest ever and included 31% from diverse populations and 23% who were first in their families to attend college.
+The Fort Collins campus had a total student headcount of 34,218 for 2024-25.

-The core of any great university is academic success.
-Colorado State University is a Tier 1 Research Institute with $456.9 million in research expenditures last year, growing 46% since 2013 and placing us with the best public research universities nationally and at the very top among universities without a medical school.
-Our faculty is, by all objective measures, highly productive and among the most competitive anywhere.
-CSU graduates find success with 86% securing a job related to their career plans within six months of graduation.
-More than 9 out of 10 Rams would select CSU again, demonstrating the quality of the campus and learning environments.
+CSU graduates find success with 85% securing a job related to their career plans within six months of graduation.
+More than nine out of 10 Rams would select CSU again, demonstrating the quality of the campus and learning environments.

 $1.6B